 |Capital One ShareBuilder||yes||yes|

-H&R Block doesn’t yet support downloading from Wells Fargo Advisors and USAA.
-It supports Vanguard, Fidelity, Charles Schwab, T. Rowe Price, TD Ameritrade, and E*Trade.
+H&R Block doesn’t yet support downloading from TD Ameritrade, E*Trade, Wells Fargo Advisors, or USAA.
+It supports Vanguard, Fidelity, Charles Schwab, and T. Rowe Price.
 At a substantial savings off the comparable TurboTax version, I’m not complaining.